bxyldy/clusterThis/README.txt

 mantra Version 9.5.169 (Compiled on 07/17/08)

-The verbosity level of 4 or greater for mantra will report which mantra procedural DSO/DLL's are available.
-If clusterThis is not in this list, the DSO/DLL is not in the right location, or the VRAYprocedural file isn't correct.
+The verbosity level of 4 or greater for mantra will report which mantra procedural DSO's are available.
+If clusterThis is not in this list, the DSO is not in the right location, or the VRAYprocedural file isn't correct.